CurtisLusmore/ghp/README.md

   [Setting up your GitHub Pages site locally with Jekyll][2].
 * As this tool exposes your filesystem to your network, you should be careful using this on untrusted networks.
+* This tool will send the contents of Markdown files (extension `.md`) to https://api.github.com/markdown.
+Make sure not to run this in a directory with sensitive content in Markdown files - this is mostly intended for use on files you are likely to push to GitHub Pages anyway.

 ## Todo
 * Confirm response headers match live GitHub Pages